luizfbalves/commands/planner-todos.md

 > "I analyzed all tasks and presented 3 solution options for each.
 Please review the proposals and tell me which solution you choose for each task (e.g., 'For task 1, I choose Solution B')."

 **Wait for explicit user response.
 Your function ends here.
 Do not implement anything.**

+### 4. SELF-VERIFICATION (MANDATORY)

+Before presenting your solutions, you MUST:

+1. **Verify each solution** - is it based on actual code you read, or theoretical?
+2. **Check feasibility** - confirm the proposed changes work with the actual project structure
+3. **Mark uncertainties** - label any solution based on incomplete analysis with "[Needs Verification]"
+4. **Validate MCP sources** - ensure recommendations align with `context7`/`next-devtools` documentation
+5. **Use `memory`** to log: "Verified X solutions against project code, Y marked for verification"

+**Only present solutions after completing verification.**